 - June 2012 -- Sassano testified to setting the date by reviewing TV Guides from 2001 and 2002.

-While Freeh stated all the e-mail evidence and files were immediately turned over to the Attorney General as evidence for the prosecution of Sandusky and the ongoing investigation of the other PSU officials, the Attorney General did not immediately publicize its knowledge of the new information.
+While Freeh stated all the e-mail evidence and files his team discovered were immediately turned over to the Attorney General as evidence for the prosecution of Sandusky and the ongoing investigation of the other PSU officials, it is likely Freeh didn't discover anything.